-- Dialing the amount of drop for a bullet at a distance
+- Applying the correct amount of compensation for bullet drop at distance

 - Adjusting the impact of a bullet due to wind

 Those last two points aren’t actually measuring anything.
-Sure, you could turn those angular adjustments into a linear value, like saying the bullet will drop 14 inches at 400 yards, but it’s ultimately not all that useful for you in actual marksmanship.
+You could turn those angular adjustments into a linear value, like saying the bullet will drop 14 inches at 400 yards, but it’s ultimately not all that useful.

 It All Comes Back to the Circle

-You probably remember using protractors in school.
-These devices helped you measure the angles of two joining lines in degrees.
+You probably also remember using protractors in school.
+These devices helped you measure the angle produced by two adjoining lines.

-If you look at this animation, the angle is 115 degrees.
-We can do all sorts of geometry to figure out the distance between the ends of each green line.
-But the real trick is being able to change the length of those lines and quickly recalculate the third leg of the triangle.
+In this animation, the angle is 115 degrees.
+We can use all manner of calculations to figure out the distance between the ends of each green line.
+The useful trick is knowing what happens to that distance as the length of the green lines, the distances, changes.

-Well, now you see the conundrum.
-For marksmanship, a full degree of divergence is simply too large to be useful.
+Now you see the conundrum.
+For marksmanship, a full degree of divergence is too large to be useful.
 We need to further divide that degree.
 Like a clock, we divide that degree into 60 evenly distributed minutes of angle.

 Doing the Math

 Let’s assume our target is 100 yards away.
-I’m setting my scientific calculator to degree mode.
-I’ll press “tangent,” then input 1/60 and multiply it by 100.
-Multiply that result by 36 to convert from yards to inches.
+Set a scientific calculator to degree mode and press “tangent.”
+Input 1/60 and multiply it by 100.
+That gives you the size of 1 minute of angle in yards at a distance of 100 yards.
+Then multiply that result by 36 to convert from yards to inches.

-Historically, rifle sights that adjusted in 1 MOA increments were very common.
-Both the M1 Garand and the M14 had irons that adjusted for both elevation and windage in 1 MOA increments.
+1 MOA adjustment increments are common for rifle sights.
+Both the M1 Garand and the M14 followed that pattern for their elevation and windage increments.
 The M16A2 rear sight was the same, at least for elevation.

-To get even more accurate, we can further subdivide those minutes of angle into 60 seconds of angle.
+To get even more precise, we further subdivide those minutes of angle into 60 seconds of angle.
 Whereas a minute of angle is 1/60th of a degree, a second of angle is a mere 1/3600th of a degree.

-A single second of a degree is a bit too fine for practical use, so we machine our optics and sights to jump several seconds at a time.
+A single second of a degree is a too fine for practical use, so most optical sights adjust several seconds at a time.
 The most common are 30 seconds and 15 seconds per click, otherwise known as 1/2 MOA and 1/4 MOA.

-A radian is a way to measure the arc of a circle.
-Specifically, a single radian (shown as rad) is a segment of the circumference of a circle equivalent to the radius (shown as r) of the circle.
-Half of the circle is π*r, and the whole circle is 2π*r.
+A radian is another way to measure the arc of a circle.
+A single radian (denoted as rad) is a segment of the circumference of a circle equivalent to the radius (denoted as r) of the circle.
+Half of the circle is π*rad, and the whole circle is 2π*rad.

 This graphic shows it better than I explain it:

 When we talk about milliradians, we are taking 1/1000th of a single radian.
-We often abbreviate milliradian as MRAD or mil.
-Riflescopes that used this measurement system often had dots spaced at MRAD intervals, we call these mil-dots.
+We often abbreviate milliradian as MRAD or mil

 Doing the Math